temporalio/documentation/kb/prometheus-grafana-setup.md

 ## Grafana configuration

-With Prometheus set up, add and configure Grafana to use Prometheus as a datasource.
+With Prometheus set up, set up Grafana to use Prometheus as a data source.

 For example, in the modified local docker-compose Temporal Cluster setup described in the previous section, create a separate container with port 8085 for Grafana.